MBA Without GMAT: Top Programs for 2024

 Why Are Business Schools No Longer Requiring the GMAT/GRE?

-Many business schools are allowing GMAT/GRE waivers because they are shifting towards a more comprehensive method of assessing applicants.
+Many business schools are offering GMAT/GRE waivers because they are shifting towards a more comprehensive method of assessing applicants.
 They focus on different elements like work experience, leadership abilities, and academics rather than just standardized test scores.

 Our Ranking Methodology